NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Roll the Bones of Fate (Good).md

 Granted by [[Feats/Roll the Bones of Fate|Roll the Bones of Fate]]

-You or an ally can roll twice on your next attack roll or skill check, taking the higher result.
+You can roll twice on your next attack roll or skill check, taking the higher result.

 *Source: Pathfinder Player Core 2*
 *ORC*